Sebastianng100/FallHazardPoseEstimationDetection/README.md

 2. Epochs: 30 (just for inference)
 No training purpose — used for auto-labeling
 Outcome:
-Auto-labeling produced inaccurate boxes
-Needed manual correction
-Useful for expanding dataset but not reliable alone
-### Baseline model (Yolov8m - Default Settings)
-I wanted to establish a starting point to see how well the model can perform with just the dataset and nothing futher this is so that when i do my changes i can see the grown in my model
-Settings:
-1. Model: yolov8m (Balanced model for testing)
-2. Epochs: 10–20 (Avoid long training)
-3. Batch size: 8 (Stable)
-4. No augmentation tuning (Determine natural behaviour)
-5. Default optimizer (SGD - Standard baseline)
-6. Mosaic on (default YOLO behavior)
-7. Mixup on

-### Improved Model 1 (YOLOv8n - Fast)
-This is my first point of improvement i wanted to look for a faster model and slightly more training
-Settings:
-1. Model: yolov8n (Fast and good for rapid iterations)
-2. Epochs: 30 (More for learning patterns)
-3. Batch size: 16 (Faster training, more stable gradiant estimate - Not too much to the point where generalization is bad and overfitting.)
-4. Optimizer: AdamW (Smoother gradients and better for small dataset learning)
-5. Mosaic = 0 (Fall posture distorted, disable)
-6. Mixup = 0 (Human pose mixing unrealistic)

-1. Baseline Model (YOLOv8m — Default Settings)
+1. Gotten labels (bounding boxes for each of the data)

+### yolov8m (Baseline model)
 Why this model was created:
 To establish a true baseline using default YOLO settings, no tuning.
 This helps compare how each improvement affects accuracy.
 Settings Used:
 1. Model: YOLOv8m (balanced power + speed)
-2. Epochs: 10–20 (quick baseline)
+2. Epochs: 20 (quick baseline)
 3. Batch size: 8 (safe for CPU)
 4. Augmentations: default
 5. Optimizer: SGD
 6. Mosaic: ON
 7. Mixup: ON
 Outcome:
-Moderate accuracy
+1. Moderate accuracy
-Lots of false positives & false negatives
+2. Lots of false positives & false negatives
-Useful only as a learning reference
+3. Useful only as a learning reference

-### train7-yolov8n-baseline (Fast Baseline Model)
+### yolov8n-baseline (Fast Baseline Model)
 Why this model was created
 To test if the tiny model (YOLOv8n) can still learn fall vs stand, and to reduce training time dramatically.